dreamcatcher-tech/network/Inbox/2024-04-19 1347 write span data to the meta of each commit.md

 So basically each action, we can see the cost and total changes caused by it.
 Also the spans that show how much time each stage took to complete.

+Ultimately want to have something like chrome network dev tools where you can click on a span and see more details about it.

+Use horizontal candlesticks to show combined stats about many different executions.

+Maybe show all executions of a specific isolate, to view as that execution directly ?

+Generate a seqeunce diagram to view interactions between chains.
+Check these diagrams against the spec to ensure correct operation looking at large numbers of executions.